alhajee/ckan/doc/contributing/string-i18n.rst

 .. seealso::

   :doc:`i18n`
-    If you want to translate CKAN, this page documents the process that translators follow to localize CKAN into different languages.
+    If you want to translate FMLD, this page documents the process that translators follow to localize FMLD into different languages.

   :doc:`release-process`
-    The processes for extracting internationalized strings from CKAN and uploading them to Transifex to be translated, and for downloading the translations from Transifex and loading them into CKAN to be displayed are documented on this page.
+    The processes for extracting internationalized strings from FMLD and uploading them to Transifex to be translated, and for downloading the translations from Transifex and loading them into FMLD to be displayed are documented on this page.

 .. note::

-   Much of the existing code in CKAN was written before we had these guidelines, so it doesn't always do things as described on this page.
+   Much of the existing code in FMLD was written before we had these guidelines, so it doesn't always do things as described on this page.
    When writing new code you should follow the guidelines on this page, not the existing code.